svn2github/HTML-Import-2/tags/1.0/readme.txt

 If importing pages, the directory hierarchy will be preserved.
 Directories containing the specified file types will be imported as empty parent pages.
 Directories that do not contain the specified file types will be ignored.

+As files are imported, the resulting IDs, permalinks, and titles will be displayed.
+On completion, the importer will provide a list of Apache redirects that can be used in your .htaccess file to seamlessly transfer visitors from the old file locations to the new WordPress posts or pages.

 Options:

 * import pages or posts